JadeVane/Allure/README.md

 ## Features

 1. more minimalist interface
-1. Cool and comfortable color scheme
+1. more comfortable color scheme
-1. Hierarchical content layout
+1. clearer layout
 <!-- 1. both mobile and web support -->